percona/grafana-dashboards/README.md

 The dashboards use `alias` label to work with individual hosts.
 Ensure you have `alias` defined for each of your targets.
-For example, if you want to monitor `192.168.56.107` the excerpt of the config will be look like this:
+For example, if you want to monitor `192.168.1.7` the excerpt of the config will be look like this:

     scrape_configs:
-      - job_name: mysql
+      - job_name: monitor
         target_groups:
-          - targets: ['192.168.56.107:9104']
+          - targets: ['192.168.1.7:9100', '192.168.1.7:9104']
             labels:
-              alias: myhost1

-      - job_name: linux
-        target_groups:
-          - targets: ['192.168.56.107:9100']
-            labels:
-              alias: myhost1
+              alias: db1

-`job_name` is not important.
 Note, adding a new label to the existing Prometheus instance will introduce a mess with the time-series.
-So it is recommended to start with `alias` from scratch.
+So it is recommended to start using `alias` from scratch.

+Also it is assumed that the exporters are run with this minimal set of options:

+ * node_exporter: `-collectors.enabled="diskstats,filesystem,loadavg,meminfo,netdev,stat,time,uname"`
+ * mysqld_exporter: `-collect.binlog_size=true -collect.info_schema.processlist=true`

 #### Edit Grafana config